777pumpkin/Superstore_data_project/README.md

 # Superstore_data_project
-Cleaning, analyzing and visualizing data from a retail store sales data
+Cleaning, analyzing and visualizing sales data from a retail store